MohammadOsmanArrib/Login_page/README.md

 # Login_page
-This is a straightforward login page design crafted for use in custom web applications.
+This is a straightforward and very simple login page design crafted for use in my custom web applications.